jakub-kuba/avarage_capacity/README.md

-The program allows you to check the average capacity of a stadium in the highest football league in selected countries.
+This Python program allows you to check the average capacity of a stadium in the highest football league in selected countries.

 The data source is the website http://stadiony.net/ (English version: http://stadiumdb.com/).